rafmnatsakanyan/git-intro/README.md

 # git-intro
 This repo is for git beginners.
+This is my firt git repo.